-Setting up a new company in Belgium is very straightforward.
-Investors must follow a few basic steps: draft the company’s Articles of Association in front of a notary public, register them with the Commercial Court for the company to obtain a corporate status, publish the company’s documents in the Belgian Official Gazette and then obtain an enterprise number from the Central Enterprise Databank (BCE/KBO).
+Company formation in Belgium is a straightforward process.
+Investors are required to follow a few basic steps that start with drafting the company’s Articles of Association in front of a notary public, registering them with the Commercial Court for the company to obtain a corporate status, publishing the company’s documents in the Belgian Official Gazette and then obtaining an enterprise number from the Central Enterprise Databank (BCE/KBO).
 The next steps are:

 - deposit the minimum share capital in a Belgian bank account;

 - obtain the necessary special permits and licenses;

 Our team of company formation lawyers in Belgium can help investors during all of these required steps.
 Do you need other legal services in Belgium?
 Our lawyers can help you in a wide range of matters, including immigration.
 In case you need immigration services in another country, you should know that we have a wide network or immigration law firms, in Greece, Switzerland, Poland, Sweden and even in Australia or New Zealand.